 All social media accounts must follow the University of Pittsburgh branding guidelines.
 Accounts must have proper School of Public Health logos and branding.
-Reach out directly to Jackie Hathaway, or a member of the communications team at phcomm@pitt.edu for any questions or assistance you may need.
+Reach out directly to a member of the communications team at phcomm@pitt.edu for any questions or assistance you may need.